 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (02 Jul, 03 Jul, 04 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on days one and two (02 Jul, 03 Jul) and quiet to unsettled levels on day three (04 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (02 Jul, 03 Jul) and quiet to unsettled levels on day three (04 Jul).

 III.
 Event probabilities 02 Jul-04 Jul

 IV.
 Penticton 10.7 cm Flux

 Observed Afr/Ap 30 Jun 003/004

 A. Middle Latitudes

 Major-severe storm 01/01/01